xwteoh/bingo-scanner-legal/terms-of-service.md

 Any disputes arising from these Terms or your use of the App shall be resolved through:

-1. **Informal Negotiation:** Contact us at [support@bingoscanner.app](mailto:support@bingoscanner.app) to resolve the issue informally
+1. **Informal Negotiation:** Contact us via the "Contact Support" button in the app's Settings screen to resolve the issue informally.
+We will make good-faith efforts to resolve disputes within 30 days.
-2. **Binding Arbitration:** If informal resolution fails, disputes shall be resolved through binding arbitration in accordance with the rules of [Arbitration Organization]
+2. **Binding Arbitration:** If informal resolution fails, disputes shall be resolved through binding arbitration in accordance with local arbitration rules in your jurisdiction.
-3. **Class Action Waiver:** You agree to resolve disputes on an individual basis and waive any right to participate in class actions
+3. **Class Action Waiver:** You agree to resolve disputes on an individual basis and waive any right to participate in class actions.

 ### 14.3 Exceptions